guitarvydas/eh/doc/2022-09-11 Eh Overview.md

 # ė Overview
-Computer programs can be written using pluggable units of LEGO-like software.
+Computer programs can be written using pluggable units of LEGO®-like software.

 ė (spelled "eh" in ASCII) is a proof-of-concept that shows how to build a "Hello World" program using 3 pluggable software units.